wp-plugins/website-toolbox-forums/readme.txt

  = The plugin has the following features: =

-- Login Integration: Automatically logs the user into your forum when they login to your WordPress website.
+* Login Integration: Automatically logs the user into your forum when they login to your WordPress website.

-- Registration Integration: Automatically creates a forum user account when a user registers on your WordPress website.
+* Registration Integration: Automatically creates a forum user account when a user registers on your WordPress website.

-- Embedded forum: The forum is automatically embedded into the layout of your WordPress website.
+* Embedded forum: The forum is automatically embedded into the layout of your WordPress website.

 = Key forum benefits: =

-- Instant Setup
+* Instant Setup

-- Fully Customizable
+* Fully Customizable

-- Public or Private
+* Public or Private

-- Fanatic Support
+* Fanatic Support

-- SEO Friendly
+* SEO Friendly

-- Moderation
+* Moderation

-- White Label
+* White Label

  = Key forum features: =

-- Facebook Integration
+* Facebook Integration

-- Facebook-style chat bar
+* Facebook-style chat bar

-- Share files and photos
+* Share files and photos

-- Announce and organize events
+* Announce and organize events

-- Get feedback from users
+* Get feedback from users

-- Set user permissions
+* Set user permissions

-<br><a href="http://www.websitetoolbox.com/forum-hosting/index.html">Learn More</a>
+<a href="http://www.websitetoolbox.com/forum-hosting/index.html">Learn More</a>

 == Installation ==